Jither/cryptopunk/readme.md

 CryptoPunk
 ==========
-Node GUI for experimentation with various cryptography-related algorithms - classical and modern.
+Node-based GUI for experimentation with various cryptography-related algorithms - classical and modern.

 Disclaimer
 ----------